Is Your Undergraduate Degree Preparing You for the FE Exam

 Your undergraduate engineering courses cover a wide range of crucial concepts, methods, and practical information.
 So, it is natural to expect to be taught the basics of engineering and the essential knowledge to take and pass the FE exam throughout those four years of college.

 Unfortunately, the majority of universities fall short of this expectation, and here’s why:

 1. As we all know, the FE exam is an extensive six-hour-long examination comprising 110 problems.
 Not all students possess the inborn capability to take and pass this physically and mentally exhausting exam.
 That’s why universities must mentally prepare their students for an examination like this.
 They should also guide them regarding how to study for the FE exam.
-But, numerous universities do not even offer FE exam classes or study resources.
+However, numerous universities do not offer FE exam classes or study resources.